KHwong12/urban-data-palette-blog/content/post/2020-12-3dpn-quick-look.md

 ## Types of footpath

-Let’s dive into the dataset and take a quick look in terms of summary statistics.
+Let’s dive into the dataset and take a glance in terms of summary statistics.

-The level of details of the network already dropped my jaw - it has a total of 436,426 path segments\!
-An extremely large spatial dataset which contains footpaths only.
-About 334,000 paths are ubiquitous footway.
+The level of details of the network already dropped my jaw - it has a total of 436426 path segments\!
+An extremely large spatial dataset which contains only footpaths.
+About 334,000 paths are ubiquitous footway (i.e. sidewalk or pedestrian walkway).
 What also surprised me is that there are in total 27,470 crossings in the dataset.
-Although the crossings are usually separated in two parts in the network sense since are the separated by the traffic islands, the total number of crossings still largely exceeds my random guess.
-The 2,000 footbridges consist a total of 7,200 segments, while the 400 subways are split into 967 segments.
+Although crossings are usually separated into two parts in the network sense (they are separated by the traffic islands), the total number of crossings still largely exceeds my random guess.
+Meanwhile, the 2,000 footbridges consist of 7,200 segments, and the 400 subways are split into about 1,000 segments.

 ``` r
 PexNetwork_summary = PexNetwork_AttrTable %>%